NukaGrizz/M5-Challenge-Tremols-Jose/README.md

 1. download or clone the project from github
 2. Open and run config-server in IntelliJ
 3. Open and run gamestore-registry in IntelliJ
-4. Open and run gamestore-catalog in IntelliJ
+4. Open gamestore-catalog, change application.properties MSQLpassword and MYSQL username to your username and password, create MYSQL schema and insert data using sql scripts stored in sql directory in root of gamestore-catalog then run gamestore-catalog in IntelliJ
-5. Open and run gamestore-invoicing in IntelliJ
+5. Open gamestore-invoicing, change application.properties MSQLpassword and MYSQL username to your username and password, create MYSQL schema and insert data using sql scripts stored in sql directory in root of gamestore-invoicing then run gamestore-invoicing in IntelliJ
-5. OpenAPI yamls included in root folders of gamestore-catalog and gamestore-invoicing
+6. OpenAPI yamls included in root folders of gamestore-catalog and gamestore-invoicing

 ## License